 “Logistics is the process of planning, implementing and controlling the flow and storage of goods and services and related information from the point of origin to the point of consumption,” explains the Government of Canada.
 “Supply chain management provides supervision and direction for the various parts of the distribution system, including production scheduling and inventory control, transportation, warehousing, wholesaling, retailing and brokerage.”

 When you outsource the management of your supply chain logistics, it’s known as third party logistics.
 You can immediately utilize expert operations and technology, resulting in peak performance right out of the gate and less stress for you.

 The right 3PL company can streamline your operations, reduce your operating costs and help you serve your customers.
 Typically, the 3PL company will manage inbound shipments, distribution, warehousing, order fulfillment and shipping to customers.

 When your customer places an order, the information is sent to the 3PL fulfillment company.
-They processes and prepare the order for shipment, ship it and track it.
+They process and prepare the order for shipment, ship it and track it.
 Most 3PL companies provide a customized supply chain and quality assurance solutions that are suitable for eCommerce and online product sales.
 Many do much more than that.
 3PL companies have been customizing their services with online sales in mind.